Dans-labs/datatags-service/README.md

 The Datatags Recommendation Schema supports researchers in complying with the GDPR.
 Through a series of such questions, the tree results in DataTags which serve as advice for compliance.
 This questionnaire is viewed as a tool to be used at the start of the dataset deposit process, a guide for the conversation between depositor and repository, to help determine a dataset’s content and assess any possible non-compliance issues.

 ### <a name="datatags-schema-creator"></a>DataTags Schema Creator(GUI)
-The DataTags Recommendation Tool has planned to create a pretty nice and user-friendly DataTags schema builder to create your own flow using drag and drop.
+(TODO) The DataTags Recommendation Tool has planned to create a pretty nice and user-friendly DataTags schema builder to create your own flow using drag and drop.
 However, you can create your own flow by using the following tools:

 ### <a name="datatags-schema-creator-zinktree"></a>Zinktree Visual Designer